 In 1806 the Peterhof was put under state control along with the entire monastery, and the provincial administration of the Grand Duchy of Baden moved in.
 People who owed the clergy rent or tithes now had to pay them to the state at the same place.
 In 1869, after a brief interlude as a schoolhouse, the military began using the former Peterhof.
 In 1925 the Viticultural Institute of Baden moved in to the main building, while the stall was turned into a youth hostel.

 The Peterhof suffered considerable damage from the air raids on 27 November 1944.
 The roof and all of the beamed ceilings went up in flames, leaving only the foundation walls and the vaulted rooms, such as the cellar, the archive, and the chapel.
 When the Peterhof was rebuilt between 1957 and 1961, the remaining structures were integrated into the new building.
 The exterior preserved the old forms, while the interior was remodeled into a modern university building.
 The original cellar has now been carefully reconstructed by the University Building Authority and opened for use as an attractive space for events.

-The captivating atmostphere of the visible stone vaulted ceilings was preserved in the renovated cellar.
+The captivating atmosphere of the visible stone vaulted ceilings was preserved in the renovated cellar.
 A modern air conditioning and heating unit is hidden under the new slate floor, and free standing light pillars provide a welcoming ambiance.

-A wheelchair-accessble elevator, a new staircase at the entrance, emergency exits, and full adherence to current fire protection guidelines are just a few of the features of the unobtrusivae but effective modification of a historical wine cellar to a modern multifunctional event space.
+A wheelchair-accessible elevator, a new staircase at the entrance, emergency exits, and full adherence to current fire protection guidelines are just a few of the features of the unobtrusivae but effective modification of a historical wine cellar to a modern multifunctional event space.
 Thanks to the renovations, the Peterhof Cellar now shines again in new splendor.

 Text: Frank Löbbecke / Stephanie Zumbrink / Thomas Zipse